waifal/employee-data-filtering-app/README.md

 -   [x] Add `Salary` to table
 -   [ ] Add `sorting` feature (i.e., A-Z, largest to smallest, smallest to largest)
+-   [ ] Fix filter when changing to salary